aferriss/sparksl-shader-examples/README.md

 ## Converting a ShaderToy

-Many of the functions in shadertoy have sparkSL equivalents.
+Many of the functions in [shadertoy](https://www.shadertoy.com/) have SparkSL equivalents.
 Here's a table with some of them listed out.
 Some things like delta time, date, and mouse position are not listed here.
 However they could be computed and passed as uniforms to your shader.

 | Shadertoy                | SparkSL                    |
 | ------------------------ | -------------------------- |